 A full tang

 No, not the flavour!
 It's the metal that extends from the blade into the handle.
-A tang that runs all the way through the knife can contribute to better balance, meaning an easier cut.
+A tang that runs all the way through the knife handle gives a stronger connection between handle and blade, and can contribute to better balance, meaning an easier cut.

 Types of knives